fastapi/typer/docs/tutorial/printing.md

 {!../docs_src/printing/tutorial003.py!}
 ```

 In this example, we create a `Console`, and a `Table`.
-And then we can add some rows to the table, and print it.
+Then we can add some rows to the table, and print it.

 If you run it, you will see a nicely formatted table: